Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Proposed Method: SAPDEMI

-Next, we use Lasso to identify the non-zero coefficients in \eqref{equ: temporal evolutionary PDE}:
+Next, we use the Lasso to identify the nonzero coefficients in \eqref{equ: temporal evolutionary PDE}:

-where $\lambda>0$ is a turning parameter that controls the trade off of the sparsity of $\mybeta$ and the goodness of fit.
-Given the $\ell_1$ penalty in \eqref{equ: LASSO model - matrix algebra}, $\widehat\mybeta$ will be sparse, i.e., only a few of its entries will likely be non-zero.
+where $\lambda>0$ is a turning parameter that controls the trade-off between the sparsity of $\mybeta$ and the goodness of fit.
+Given the $\ell_1$ penalty in \eqref{equ: LASSO model - matrix algebra}, $\widehat\mybeta$ is sparse, that is, only a few of its entries are likely to be nonzero.
 Accordingly, we can identify the underlying PDE model as